-Gambler – Creative, able to adapt to a changing environment, risky, able to lead, charging the team with his enthusiasm, looking forward into the future.
+Gambler – Creative, able to adapt to a changing environment, risky, able to lead, charging the team with his enthusiasm, looking forward to the future.

-Prophet – unites people, brings people with different character and type of thinking into an agreement, delicately “feels them” and can understand the needs of everyone.
+Prophet – unites people, brings people with different characters and types of thinking into an agreement, delicately “feels them” and can understand the needs of everyone.
 Creates an atmosphere of mutual trust and respect.
 Can smooth out conflicts.
 Possesses deductive thinking.

 Which Type of Project Manager Is Right for Which Project?